Kimbangg/NoitceBoardByJsp/README.md

 # NoticeBoardByJsp
-> he project implemented basic Web components through JSP, such as logging in, signing in, uploading, modifying, and deleting postings on the bulletin board.
+> This project implemented basic Web components through JSP, such as logging in, signing in, uploading, modifying, and deleting postings on the bulletin board.

 ## Features